T-tail: Disadvantages

-The aircraft may be prone to deep stall (or super stall) at high angles of attack, when airflow over the tailplane and elevators is blanked by the wings.
+The aircraft may be prone to deep stall ("super stall") at high angles of attack, when airflow over the tailplane and elevators is blanked by the wings.
 The American McDonnell F-101 Voodoo jet fighter suffered from this problem, as did the British Gloster Javelin, Hawker Siddeley Trident and BAC One-Eleven.
 A stick-pusher can be fitted to deal with this problem.

 For propeller aircraft, a T-tail configuration may reduce pitch control effectiveness if the elevators are outside the propeller slipstream.

 The vertical stabilizer must be made stronger (and therefore heavier) to support the weight of the tailplane.
 (However other factors may make the T-tail smaller and lighter, see Advantages above.)

 A T-tail produces a strong nose-down pitching moment in sideslip.

 T-tails can cause aeroelastic flutter, as seen on the Lockheed C-141 Starlifter.
 The fuselage must be made stiffer to counteract this.

 Many large aircraft can have the fin and rudder fold to reduce height in hangars, however this generally isn't feasible or useful if there is a T-tail.